ouspg/CompSec/README.md

  * Find a link whereof you can receive and create a private repository containing all the return folders.

- * Create GitHub account, if you don't have one already, and create this repository.
+ * Create GitHub account, if you don't have one already, and create this private repository from the link.

  * You can see deadlines above.
 They are same in Moodle.
 There might be exception for ChipWhiperer, depending on if everyone is able to get device in Week 5.